-East and West Apartments are open to single students as well as parents and married couples (with or without children).
+East and West Apartments are open to single students as well as parents and married couples (with or without children) as space permits.
 One-bedroom apartments hold a maximum of two single students; two-bedroom apartments hold a maximum of four single students, each responsible for their own rental payments.
 ADA-accessible apartments are available as space permits.

 All bedroom apartments are fully furnished and include living, dining and kitchen areas.
 Each apartment complex also offers central laundry facilities.
-Cable TV, high speed Internet connection (Wi-Fi), and utilities are fully included in the rent.
+High speed internet connection (Wi-Fi) and utilities are fully included in the rent.